sf105/sttp-book/_chapters/chapter7.md

 {% include example-end.html %}

 ### Class invariant
-In Object-Oriented-Programming these checks on representations can also be applied at the class levels.
+In Object-Oriented-Programming these checks on representations can also be applied at the class level.
 This gives us class invariants.
-A class variant ensures that its condition will be true throughout the entire lifetime of each object of that class.
+A class invariant ensures that its condition will be true throughout the entire lifetime of each object of that class.
 The first time it should be true is after the constructor is done.
 Then after each public method is done the class invariant should still hold.
 This means that a private method invoked by a public method can leave the object with the class invariant being false.